Pathfinder - Striking Panther Ninja Build Guide

 - Studded Leather: Your starting point.
 This should last through early levels.
 Don't bother enhancing because you're going to get a Mithral Shirt pretty quickly.

 - Masterwork Buckler: I don't know why more people don't use bucklers.
 A masterwork buckler is 165gp, has no armor check penalty, and doesn't prevent you from using your off hand.
 Your off hand is going to be empty anyway, and you need all the AC you can get.
 When you start having enough gold to enhance your armor, enhance your buckler first because it has no maximum dexterity bonus, and you won't need to trade up.
+You never need to do two-weapon fighting and you only rarely need to use two hands to attack, so a buckler will rarely be a problem.

 - Mithral Shirt: Mithral Shirt will be your best bet for AC until your Dexterity bonus hits +10, which will be extremely high level.